TL;DR

 - What it does: Provides the funds to pay off the mortgage, clear all other debts, cover funeral costs, and create a legacy fund to replace your lost income for years to come.

 - Who needs it: Anyone with financial dependents.
-If someone—a partner, a child, an elderly parent—relies on your income, you need life insurance.
+If someone—a partner, a child, an elderly parent—relies on your income, you may need life insurance.

 - Types of Cover:

 Example: Sarah and Tom have a £300,000 mortgage and two young children.
 They take out a joint life insurance policy for £500,000.
-If one of them dies, the surviving partner receives £500,000 tax-free.
+If one of them dies, the surviving partner receives £500,000 potentially tax-efficient.
 This is enough to clear the mortgage and provide an income buffer of £200,000 to help raise the children.

 2. Critical Illness Cover (CIC): The Breastplate on Diagnosis